ahoereth/featured-video-plus/readme.txt

 Beside your __Local Videos__ (`mp4`, `webM` & `ogg/ogv`) you can use videos from __YouTube__ (w/[time-links](http://support.google.com/youtube/bin/answer.py?hl=en&answer=116618 "Link to a specific time in a video")), __Vimeo__ and __Dailymotion__.
 If you miss a certain video platform: [Leave me a note](http://wordpress.org/support/plugin/featured-video-plus).

-The plugin adds some individualization options to your Media Settings.
-Beside aesthetic customizations you can turn off automatic integration and tweak settings regarding video sizing.
-By default videos dynamically fit their containers width.
+The plugin adds customization options to your Media Settings.
+Beside aesthetic individualizations you can turn off automatic integration and tweak settings regarding video sizing.
+By default videos try to dynamically fit their parent containers width.

 = Shortcode =